 The motivation, which all sponsors of the project like to mention prominently, is the desire to create equality on the web.
 Because one can assume that HTTPS will become an even more important ranking criterion in the future.
 And if certain websites either can't afford the certificates or don't have access to them, this will exclude certain sites - and thus certain people and their WordPress -projects - from participating on the Internet.

-Some sponsors will also soon introduce technologies that mark unencrypted sites , increasing the pressure on operators to get certificates.
-For example, Google implemented in July 2018 that all HTTP-sites will be marked as "not secure" in the Chrome browser.
+Some sponsors will also soon introduce technologies that mark unencrypted pages, increasing the pressure on operators to obtain certificates.
+For example, Google implemented in July 2018 that all HTTP pages in the Chrome browser are marked as "not secure".

 A certificate authority that issues an SSL certificate free of charge to every site operator thus fits perfectly into the plans of Let's Encrypt's biggest sponsors.
 Such providers who propagate "HTTPS everywhere" are therefore also significantly involved in the establishment of a free SSL infrastructure.